OCamlPro/owi/example/rust/README.md

        --model-format=VAL (absent=scfg)
             The format of the model ("json" or "scfg")

+       --model-out-file=FILE
+           Output the generated model to FILE. if --no-stop-at-failure is given this is used as a prefix and the ouputed files would have PREFIX_%d.

        --no-assert-failure-expression-printing
            do not display the expression in the assert failure